FZJ-JSC/JUBE/docs/advanced.rst

 Scripting parameter
 ~~~~~~~~~~~~~~~~~~~
-Sometimes you want to create parameter based on other parameter.
-In this cases you can use scripting parameter.
+Sometimes you want to create a parameter which based on the value of another paramter.
+In this case you can use scripting parameter.

 The files used for this example can be found inside ``examples/scripting_parameter``.